General mechanism for concentration-based cell size control

 Recent experiments in fission yeast have investigated how cell size is affected by perturbations of key cell cycle proteins Pom1 \cite{wood2015sizing}, Cdc13 \cite{bashir2023size}, and Cdc25 \cite{bashir2023size}.
 All are proposed to be responsible for size sensing and control, with Cdc13 and Cdc25 shown explicitly to have size-dependent production \cite{bashir2023size}.
 When the expression of these proteins was changed from size-dependent to size-independent \cite{bashir2023size}, or removed \cite{wood2015sizing}, size control was found to be unaffected, which was surprising and raised the question of whether they are truly responsible for size control.
 Our results provide a potential explanation: they may be involved in size control, but a different molecule takes the role of the sizer.
 Furthermore, when Cdc13 and Cdc25 were perturbed \cite{bashir2023size}, both the mean and CV of cell size at septation increased compared to the wild-type [Fig.\ \ref{altersizer}c], consistent with the predictions of our model [Fig.\ \ref{altersizer}b].

-In this work, we established the general requirements for sizer control based on molecular concentration thresholds, which are known to be utilized by eukaryotic cells, particularly yeast \cite{facchetti2017controlling,sauls2016adder,turner2012cell,amir2014cell}.
-We have demonstrated that, to achieve sizer control, the concentration dynamics must follow a pure function of size.
+In this work, we established the general requirements for sizer control based on molecular concentration thresholds, which are utilized by eukaryotic cells, particularly yeast \cite{facchetti2017controlling,sauls2016adder,turner2012cell}.
+We have demonstrated that, to achieve sizer control, the concentration must be a pure function of size.
 This requirement is generic, irrespective of the mechanism.
 Moreover, we address the instability of concentration-based models by proposing that cells must follow a multistage progression toward division, in which a molecule in each stage reaches a concentration threshold.
-Interestingly, to achieve sizer control, only one stage is required to function as a sizer.
+Interestingly, to achieve sizer control, only one stage is required to function as a sizer, previously termed the sizer theorem \cite{micali2018dissecting}.
+Our multistage model suggests that eukaryotes (with cell cycles stages) are more compatible with sizer-like control.
+This could explain why sizer control has only been reported in systems like fission yeast and is rarely observed in bacteria.
+It is important to point out that the most widely reported eukaryotic sizer is in fission yeast, \textit{S. pombe}.
+In other eukaryotes, such as budding yeast, distinct control strategies, particularly adder, have been reported \cite{chandler2017adder,soifer2016single}.
 Using simulations, we have shown that perturbations to non-sizer stages do not affect size control; however, size statistics are impacted.
 Our predictions for these impacts are consistent with recent experimental data.
+A limitation of our study is that we test the model predictions against only one experimental dataset.
+More experimental studies in known sizers are required to demonstrate the general applicability of the multistage model.